Salaria Kea: Early life

 Kea was born on 13 July 1913 in Milledgeville, Georgia.
 Her father was a gardener at the Ohio State Hospital for the Insane in Columbus where he was stabbed to death by a patient when Salaria was a baby.
 After his death the Kea family moved to Akron.
 Kea's mother returned to Georgia, leaving Salaria in the care of her three older brothers.
 Salaria wanted to pursue a career in nursing, but racial segregation policy of the day inhibited this goal in Ohio.
-She was forced to move on to New York City in 1930, where she graduated the Harlem Hospital School of Nursing in 1934.
+She was forced to move on to New York City in 1930, where she graduated from the Harlem Hospital School of Nursing in 1934.
 As a student she managed to end the segregation in the Harlem Hospital's staff dining room and was also able to improve the working conditions of African American nurses.
 After her graduation Kea stayed in New York and became the head nurse of Seaview Hospital.
 During her employment at Seaview she became affiliated with the American left.
-Some reports indicate that she eventually joined the Communist Party USA in 1935, however Kea herself in later years denied ever having been a member or even having known what Communism was in that time period.
+Some reports indicate that she eventually joined the Communist Party USA in 1935, however Kea herself in later years denied ever having been a member or even having known what communism was in that time period.